TheNilesh/huffman/README.md

 To do:
 * Binary files, like jpeg,mp3 support
-* Run scan to group repeating bit patterns.
+* Run scan to group repeating bit patterns, not bit.
+* Unicode support